stroblme/LowNoiseAirPurifier/README.md

 ## Air Filter and intended usage

-I decided to go for belows air filter as they are available quite cheap and have good reviews also from TÜV.
+I decided to go for the air filter below as this one is available quite cheap and has good reviews also from TÜV.
 [Air filter from Philips 800 Series](https://www.amazon.de/Philips-NanoProtect-replacement-FY0194-30/dp/B07W7YYNFX).
 HEPA-2 bis $0.003~\mu m$.
 Modell-bez.: *Philips 800 Series NanoProtect HEPA Ersatz Luftreiniger Filter FY0194/30*

 It has an inner diameter around $140~mm$ and and outer diameter of around $250$ diameter.